 First Professional Master of Landscape Architecture Program

 Prior educational experience from any field is accepted for the First Professional Master of Landscape Architecture resulting in a student body with a wide range of education and life experiences that enrich learning for all.
-The first year of the program (the preMLA sequence) is provided for students from non- design backgrounds.
-The program begins in the Summer semester and continues during the subsequent Fall and Spring semesters to establish core skills and knowledge in graphics, design, computer applications, site analysis, etc. Education and training in planning, the allied design fields and other related areas may allow a student to waive specific courses in the preMLA sequence.
-After completing the preMLA sequence, students commence their course of study in the two year, Advanced Graduate Curriculum, or MLA.
+Students that have a non-accredited degree in landscape architecture or education and training in planning, the allied design fields and other related areas may be allowed to waive specific courses in the first year of the program.

 First Professional Master of Landscape Architecture Curriculum

 Graduate School’s Estimated Annual Budget

 Graduate School Financial Aid

 School of Landscape Architecture & Planning

 Dan Manley, Graduate Coordinator, firstname.lastname@example.org